Here's the truth...

 In days gone by, the local newspaper was a widely read and important conduit for information about an inheritance sale.
 The same cannot be said about the promotion of this sale in this day and age.

-Another way in which you can advertise an upcoming sale is you call upon the assistance of your friends to promote the event.
+Another way in which you can advertise when you have an sale is calling upon the assistance of your friends to promote the event.
 Odds are that a good many of your friends are involved in social media of one type of another.
-The social media platforms likely utilized by your friends are apt to include: • Facebook • Instagram • Twitter • Pinterest
+The social media platforms likely utilized by your friends are apt to include:

 Consider having simple post cards printed that contain all of the vital information about the date, time, and location of the sale on the "front" side.
 On the "back" side of the post card, list some of the more interesting or appealing items that will be offered for sale at the event.